- Print this page

 You can apply for all types of housing assistance, including help to set up a tenancy in the private rental market, using an Application for Housing Assistance form.
 We will assess your application and suggest suitable product options that match your housing need.

 If you are applying for a Rentstart Bond Loan directly, you can complete an online or paper application form.
-If you complete a paper application you can deliver the form in person or fax the form to Housing NSW on 1300 722 404 or scan and email a signed copy to firstname.lastname@example.org.
+If you complete a paper application you can deliver the form in person or fax the form to FACS Housing on 1300 722 404 or scan and email a signed copy to firstname.lastname@example.org.

 You will need to understand the terms and conditions of the Bond Loan, which are available as Part E of the application form.